Openness and transparency

 There are also other provisions dealing with key roles such as the Chair and Chief Executive financial control and audit, and statutory and miscellaneous matters.

-As a new entity formed from the merger of Shoreline Housing Partnership and Boston Mayflower, we are busy developing a new corporate plan together with our vision and values as an organisation.
+As a new entity formed from the merger of Shoreline Housing Partnership and Boston Mayflower, we have now developed a new corporate plan together with our vision and values as an organisation.

 Intra Group Agreement